 Dupuytren’s Contracture – This disorder is a thickening of a ligament in the palm, resulting in nodules on the ligament which, if severe enough, can cause an inability to fully straighten the fingers.
 The ring and small fingers are the fingers most commonly involved. is a condition that causes the tissue just beneath the skin of the palm to tighten, drawing the fingers.
 Dupuytren’s contracture into the palm.
 Symptoms you may feel the tissue beneath your palm start to thicken and over time will cause lumps that develop in your palm and extend into your fingers making it difficult to open your hand.
 The tightness and bent fingers develops slowly over time, taking months or even years to develop.
 Treatment Options Hand therapy can help in the post-operative care and management.
 Elizabeth can fabricate a splint to help keep your fingers extended and develop a home exercise program to help you to regain your strength and aid in regaining the use of your hand.

-DeQuervains Tenosynovitis - Tendonitis on the thumb side of the wrist can be a very painful and disabling condition.
+DeQuervains Tenosynovitis – Tendonitis on the thumb side of the wrist can be a very painful and disabling condition.
 Simple pinching and twisting activities can be almost impossible.
 The tendons to the thumb become inflamed as they pass under a ligament and the slightest motion of the wrist can cause pain.
 Symptoms localized pain, swelling, and tenderness on the thumb side of the wrist.
-Gripping and pinching becomes painful.
+Gripping an pinching becomes painful.
 Causes excessive repetitive use, stress and pressure on the affected area.
 Repeated gripping and pinching which results in inflammation and pain.
 Previous wrist injuries including fractures and rheumatoid arthritis can also be associated.
 Treatment Options reducing repetitive motions with your thumb.
-Elizabeth may design a splint for you to wear at night and help you with self-care exercises.

 Myofascial Release – is a form of soft tissue Therapy.
 Fascia is a structure of connective tissue that surrounds groups of muscles, blood vessels, and nerves.
 It binds some structures together, while permitting others to slide smoothly over each other.
 Fascia can become tight or restricted which can cause your pain and limit your motion.
 Once these limitations are released, you can experience ease and freedom of motion, comfort at rest, and relaxation.

-The role of our Occupational Therapist in Orthopedics is to assist you and help you to overcome some of the limitations due to your condition or injury.
-By helping you to work and live independently, as well as helping you to improve your well-being.
+The role of our Occupational Therapist in Orthopedics is to assist you to overcome some of the limitations due to your condition or injury.
+By helping you to work and live independently.
 The Therapist will assess your abilities and lifestyle prior to your surgery or illness, as well as your expectations of your lifestyle post-surgery.
 Our Therapist will consult with you and the Orthopedic surgeon in charge of the surgery to develop a program that will best suit your expectations.
-After major orthopedic surgery it is imperative that your able to become independent and able to manage your lifestyle choices.
+After major orthopedic surgery it is imperative that your able to become independent and able to manage your lifestyle

 Simple Wound Care: cleaning of wounds, monitoring and bandaging.
 Does not include debridement, staples or stitch removal.